yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 > **Important**: You must have sufficient rights within your Azure AD tenant to create an Azure Active Directory application and service principal and assign roles on your subscription to complete this task.

-1. Next at the Cloud Shell prompt, issue a command to create a service principal named **tailspin-toys** and assign it contributor permissions to your **hands-on-lab-SUFFIX** resource group.
+1. Next at the Cloud Shell prompt, issue a command to create a service principal named **wide-world-importers** and assign it contributor permissions to your **hands-on-lab-SUFFIX** resource group.

 2. First, you need to retrieve your subscription ID.
 Enter the following at the Cloud Shell prompt: